 - Museum and Exhibition

 After the ticket checking point and the toilet area, there are some hundred-year-old plane trees and a simple restaurant.
-It was in the hot summer, and the day temperature was quite high.
+It was in the hot summer, and the day temperature was pretty high.
 But in the shade of those plane trees, we enjoyed the magnificent view of Pont Du Gard and had our first photo of the site.

 The prehistoric Grotte de la Salpetriere (Saltpeter Cave)